 Pre-conditions:

 Joshua has moved to the city and has a new address and mobile phone number.
-Joshua’s “master” record is retrieved from the CR into the EMR and these updated details are captured in the community care facility’s EMR.
+Joshua’s “master” patient identity is retrieved from the CR into the EMR and these updated details are captured in the community care facility’s EMR.

 Main Flow: